 All-you-can-eat restaurants haven't disappeared with your local Sizzler, they just look little different to what they used to be.
 Gone are the salad bars and stale bain-marie dishes.
-These days, it's all about restaurant-quality meals: expect fresh seafood, gourmet pastries, vegetarian curries, chicken wings, and yum cha.
-The best part is, you can have unlimited serves of your favourites.
-We've rounded up the best all-you-can-eat buffets and restaurants from cheap eats to special occasion-worthy meals.
+These days, it's all about quality meals and avoiding waste.
+We've rounded up the best all-you-can-eat buffets and restaurants in Melbourne to full you to the gunwales.

 The best all-you-can-eat Melbourne restaurants